A low-growing or prostrate form of the Wyalong Wattle, Acacia cardiophylla or Gold Lace makes a great ground cover plant and a good feature plant.

-Used in landscaping to cover retains walls and embankments it is also useful for covering large areas with an easy care flowering evergreen ground cover.
-Having a naturally dense growth habit this is a plant that will provide good habitat for small birds and other fauna.
+Used in landscaping to cover retaining walls and embankments, it is also useful for covering large areas with an easy-care flowering evergreen ground cover.
+Having a naturally dense growth habit, this plant will provide a good habitat for small birds and other fauna.

-- Choose a sunny position and a well drained soil.
+- Choose a sunny position and well-drained soil.

-- Allow room for the plant to spread as it can reach 3 metres over time.
+- Allow room for the plant to spread, as it can reach 3m over time.

 - Plant and water in well.

 - Provide additional water over the first summer during long dry periods.

 - Fertilise with a light application of a low phosphate native plant fertiliser in late winter to spring.

 - Family – Fabaceae